 The League of Snohomish County Heritage Organizations invites individualsÂ and groups to submit nominations for their heritage projects in SnohomishÂ County completed in 2013.

 The Leagueâ€™s Malstrom Awards are offered to recognize outstandingÂ contributions to preserving our heritage in Snohomish County and to shareÂ experience, skills and resources.
 We encourage and welcome applications ofÂ all types and sizes to help acknowledge those that may go unnoticed outsideÂ of our local communities.

 Eligible activities include historic preservation of architecture, cultural sites, historical or genealogical research/collections, exhibits,Â publications (print and online), video/film and museum work.
 While anÂ individual may be named to represent the project, it is usually the projectÂ and not the individual for which the award is made.

-Beginning in 2013 project year, if more than one publication is nominated, two Malstrom awards may be given, one for an outstanding publication and one for an outstanding project.
+Beginning this year,Â if there are more than two publications nominated, there may be two awardsÂ given, one for a publication and one for a project.